acfuller/BugTracker/README.md

 2.4 Development Responsibility I, Adam Fuller, would be developing the software and I am responsible for the creation of the database and all the other related stuff.

-Goals and Scopes
+Goals and Scopes:
 My goal is to get a fully functioning bug tracker to use of my and any other programmers projects.
 The initial scope will allow a maximum of 700 people to have an account at once.

 Deliverables (maybe)
 Feature specification Product design Test plan Development document Source code End product

 Technical Process
-Following would be the languages I would use to develop my application within the stipulated time period: Front-end development: Jquery, HTML, CSS, JAVASCRIPT.
-Back-end development: .NET, MySQL.
+The following would be the languages I would use to develop my application within the stipulated time period: Front-end development: Jquery, HTML, CSS, JAVASCRIPT.
+Back-end development: .NET, SQL Server.